ZestArinze/task-manager-client/README.md

 # Task Manager - A Demo App

 A React app for tasks management, built with love, for demonstration purposes.
+This app depends on the [Task Manager API](https://github.com/ZestArinze/task-manager-api), so make sure to clone and connect to the API as well.

 ## Installation